Ouxsoft/LivingMarkup/README.md

 </html>');
 ```

-Outputs a HTML5 page with a CSS abstraction layer.
+Outputs a HTML5 page with a markup abstraction layer.

 ```html5
 <!doctype html>